 129, Whaleback barge wreck in Lake Superior, United States

-The vessel was constructed in 1892 by American Steel Barge Company in Wisconsin and sank in October 1902 during a severe storm.
-It was among numerous ships lost on the Great Lakes during this period of early industrial transportation.
+The vessel was built in 1892 by the American Steel Barge Company in Wisconsin and sank in October 1902 during a severe storm on Lake Superior.
+It was one of many ships lost on the Great Lakes during a period when industrial shipping was rapidly expanding.

 The Great Lakes Shipwreck Historical Society discovered this vessel in 2021, adding substantial knowledge to Great Lakes maritime research and preservation efforts.